 A six-month project exploring how environmental pollution is perceived within everyday coastal spaces.

-This six-month 2021 project while studying at Ara Institute of Canterbury involved repeated visits to popular Christchurch beaches including New Brighton, Boulder Bay, Sumner, and Taylors Mistake.
+An assignment while studying at Ara Institute of Canterbury involved repeated visits to popular Christchurch beaches including New Brighton, Boulder Bay, Sumner, and Taylors Mistake.

 Through sustained observation, the series reflects on how perception is shaped by mediated imagery, and how environmental harm can be normalised or overlooked when framed as beautiful, remote, or abstract — despite existing within our everyday surroundings.